w3c/editing/docs/clipboard-unsanitized/explainer.md

 ```

 ### Async HTML read APIs
-This API is called via `navigator.clipboard` object and is used to read HTML to the clipboard asynchronously without depending on clipboard event or execCommand implementation.
-This provides more flexibility to the web authors as it doesn't need a synchronous event to access clipboard.
+This API is called via the `navigator.clipboard` object and is used to read HTML to the clipboard asynchronously without listening for a clipboard event or calling `execCommand`.
+This provides more flexibility and better performance to web authors than the other APIs.
 E.g.

 ```js
 paste.onclick = async () => {